cloudfoundry/community/toc/rfc/rfc-draft-arm64-support.md

 The Foundational Infrastructure Working Group owns `bosh-linux-stemcell-builder` and the BOSH agent.
 Work includes:

-- Extend `bosh-linux-stemcell-builder` to produce ARM64 stemcells (Ubuntu Jammy initially, Noble/Resolute when applicable)
+- Extend `bosh-linux-stemcell-builder` to produce ARM64 stemcells (Ubuntu Noble initially, Noble/Resolute Raccoon when applicable)
 - Validate the BOSH agent on ARM64 (POC has demonstrated this works)
 - Set up CI pipelines producing ARM64 stemcell builds (ARM64 CI workers will be provided)
 - Validate the BOSH Director (Ruby) operates correctly on ARM64 (POC validated 134 gems)